 Late or Missed Payments: This is the most common reason for a bad credit score.
 Even a single missed payment can have a serious impact on your score.

-Maxed-Out Credit Cards: High credit utilization suggests financial overextension.
+Maxed-Out Credit Cards: High credit utilization suggests financial over-extension.

 Charge-Offs and Collections: Unpaid debts sent to collections can severely damage your credit.
 Both charge-offs and collections show up on your credit report.